TeddyAsinobi-01/Olodo-school/README.md

 # Olodo-school
-My personal template for my school
+My personal template for a school